microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/references.md

 ---
 display: "References"
-oneline: "An array of objects that specifies paths for projects.
+oneline: "Specify an array of objects that specify paths for projects.
 Used in project references."
 ---

 Project references are a way to structure your TypeScript programs into smaller pieces.